 These are the four realities of the Mature Market.
-On the upside this provides you with an amazing opportunity for financial independence and lifestyle freedom IF you run your fitness business the right way.
-We believe this actually provides a tremendous opportunity to attract more of the clients whom you can really have a positive impact on for years to come.
+On the upside, this provides you with a fantastic opportunity for financial independence and lifestyle freedom IF you run your fitness business the right way.
+We believe this provides a tremendous opportunity to attract more clients on whom you can have a positive impact for years to come.

-There are numerous business advantages to targeting the mature market that we could share but none are as powerful as an incredible phenomenon that we call “The Spillover Effect”.
+There are numerous business advantages to targeting the mature market that we could share, but none are as powerful as an incredible phenomenon called “The Spillover Effect.”

-This one benefit alone has the ability to multiply your business ten-fold and give you a distinct competitive advantage over all the other trainers in your area.
+This one benefit alone can multiply your business tenfold and give you a distinct competitive advantage over all the other trainers in your area.
 This Spillover is just the kind of Perfect Storm you have been looking for, but you have to know how to tap into it.

 How is that possible?
 Let us explain.

-There are many people of all ages who share some very similar characteristics when it comes to joining a fitness facility.
+Many people of all ages share similar characteristics when joining a fitness facility.
 What do these groups below have in common with the 55+ population?